planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 ### Cancel a subscription

-Cancelling a subscription is simple with the CLI:
+Cancelling a subscription is simple with the SDK:

+TODO: Python snippet here:
 ```sh
 planet subscriptions cancel cb817760-1f07-4ee7-bba6-bcac5346343f
 ```